Brandade de Morue

 About this recipe

-Brandade de Morue is one of those dishes that tells you exactly where you are.
-Salt cod, olive oil, garlic, and potato, whipped together into a smooth, creamy spread and baked until golden.
-It belongs to Provence and the Languedoc, the coastal regions of southern France where the sea and the land have always dictated what ends up on the table.
+Brandade de morue is a dish that tells you exactly where you are the moment you taste it.
+Salt cod, olive oil, garlic and potato, whipped together into a smooth creamy spread and baked until golden on top.
+It belongs to Provence and the Languedoc, the coastal regions of southern France where the sea and the land have always inspired what ends up on the table.
+And once you’ve tried it, you’ll completely understand why this cod potato bake is still made today.

 Where brandade de morue comes from